Photos: ‘Red Chair Project’ puts Petaluma pets in the spotlight

 It’s been there ever since, and has become something of an icon on the corner, the Gables say.

-Then, several weeks ago, Gene happened to be out near the chair when a pair of professional dog walkers ‒ exercising a pack of 18 large dogs between the two of them ‒ spontaneously stopped at the corner to take a picture of the dogs all gathered in well-behaved formation around the red chair, with one pit bull chosen to sit on the chair itself.
+Then, several weeks ago, Gene happened to be out near the chair when a pair of professional dog walkers from Aly Baughman’s Petaluma-based Canine Excellence ‒ exercising a pack of 18 large dogs between the two of them ‒ spontaneously stopped at the corner to take a picture of the dogs all gathered in well-behaved formation around the red chair, with one pit bull chosen to sit on the chair itself.

 “And some of them were not on leashes,” said Patty.
 “I was impressed.”